V

 comma-delimited import where the value of Inci_type

-field is coming from data(4)
+field is coming from data(4) in the source file.

-For the import field definition for INCI_TYPE
+For the import field definition for INCI_TYPE,

 use a custom expression as follows: